 “Medicines are for the convenience of others.
 These drugs are administered to (1) make physicians feel like they are helping – at least symptomatically, (2) for family so they need only witness muted symptoms from loved ones and (3) for temporary functionality because people are too fearful to stop their lives long enough to really heal.
 Drugs have some benefit for those reasons but for little else.”

 It’s no secret that conventional medicine has not made dramatic inroads in the field of mental illness.
 They have not helped people completely recover from some of these serious conditions; they have just medicated them.
 Those individuals who live with mental illness or those who love people who live with such conditions can attest to the frustration associated with the chronic nature of these situations.
 People are frustrated because somewhere deep inside, they know there must be a better way – and there is.
 However, personal exploration is needed by patients and their loved ones to facilitate total healing.

 It is possible to significantly reduce one’s dependency on psychiatric medications by exploring the emotional or physical root causes that might exist.
-The term mind-body-spirit medicine (a holistic approach) is not limited to healing physical illness – it also applies tour spiritual, mental and emotional lives.
+The term mind-body-spirit medicine (a holistic approach) is not limited to healing physical illness – it also applies to our spiritual, mental and emotional lives.
 Consider exercise, diet, nutritional imbalances, toxicity, allergies/intollerances and other physical conditions as well as buried emotions to be part of the cause.
 What might be helpful are natural modalities such as energy medicine; acupuncture; water therapy; neuro-feed-back; nature and animal therapy; expressive art therapy; meditation & prayer; guided imagery; yoga and so many others.
-It's generally something to which one is drawn.
+The answers lie generally to the things to which one is drawn.